Building for tomorrow

 MSU received 2019’s Global Consortium of Entrepreneurship Center’s prestigious prize for Outstanding Student Engagement and Leadership.

 MSU opens doors to business college’s new pavilion

-MSU announced a historic $30 million gift from alumnus and real estate developer Edward J. Minskoff toward completion of the Business Pavilion at the Eli Broad College of Business.View story photos
+MSU hosted a ribbon-cutting ceremony on Sept.
+27 to showcase and formally celebrate the opening of the Edward J. Minskoff Pavilion at the Eli Broad College of Business.View story photos

 Quickest Payback in the Big Ten: The Broad Full-Time MBA Program